Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: I don’t understand how the new-line character can be the ASCII line-feed character.
-When a user enters input and presses the Enter key, doesn’t the program read this as a carriage-return character or a carriage return plus a line feed? [p.
-137]
+When a user enters input and presses the Enter key, doesn’t the program read this as a carriage-return character or a carriage return plus a line feed?

 </div>
 <!-- END: div -->